Applied-Quantum-Computing/theory-basics/README.md

-# theory-basics
+# Theory Basics for Quantum Computing
-Interactive explanations of the basic quantum theory involved in quantum computing
+Interactive explanations of the basic quantum theory involved in quantum computing.